nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 Configure Nginx for Azure, to Load Balance traffic to both AKS Nginx Ingress Controllers.
 Configure HTTP Split Clients, and route traffic to all 3 backend systems.
 Load test the Legacy and Modern web applications.
+Run an HTTP Load Test on Cafe.
+Run a Redis Benchmark test on Redis Leader.

 <br/>